 Books & Audio

-A text belonging to the same cycle as The Tibetan Book of the Dead, this instruction on the method of self-liberation presents the essence of Dzogchen, The Great Perfection, regarded in Tibet as the highest and most esoteric… Read More
+A text belonging to the same cycle as The Tibetan Book of the Dead, this instruction on the method of self-liberation presents the essence of Dzogchen, The Great Perfection, regarded in Tibet as the highest and most esoteric teaching… Read More

 The Self-Perfected State

 Our natural condition is self-perfected from the very beginning.
 What is necessary is that we reawaken and remain in our true nature.
-Through understanding and practice, we can rediscover the effortless knowledge of the self-perfected state that lies beyond… Read More
+Through understanding and practice, we can rediscover the effortless knowledge of the self-perfected state that lies beyond our… Read More

 In Dream Yoga and the Practice of Natural Light, Chögyal Namkhai Norbu gives instructions for developing clarity within the sleep and dream states.
-He goes beyond the practices of lucid dreaming that have been popularized in the West by… Read More
+He goes beyond the practices of lucid dreaming that have been popularized in the West by presenting… Read More

 An Introduction to Dzog-chen Meditation